alexandergerber/courses-tsa/chapter1.md

 a search engine (e.g. search for Yahoo Finance DAX).
 Then we can pass this symbol as a **string** to `getSymbols(.,src = "yahoo", auto.assign = FALSE)` (replace the dot by the symbol) and assign the result to a variable using `<-`.

 `@instructions`
-- Verify that the Yahoo Finance symbol for the DAX is `^GDAXI`.
 - Load the `quantmod` package with `library()`.
 - Import the DAX data by passing the symbol as a string to `getSymbols(.,src = "yahoo", auto.assign = FALSE)` and assign the result to the variable `DAX`.

 `@hint`
+- The Yahoo Finance symbol for the DAX is `^GDAXI`.
 - If you want to pass something as a string you have to use "".

 `@pre_exercise_code`